Meet the Board

 In July 2016, Romney accepted the position of Chief Executive Officer of HiCaliber and is HiCaliber's only paid employee.
 She is proud to be with an ethical organization dedicated to transparency and commited to always doing right by the horses.

-Stay tuned for introductions of our newest board members: Ingrid Abrash, Brittany Lindell, Kim Roeh, Kat Tarnowski, Jessica Anderson, DVM and Richie Price!
+Stay tuned for introductions of our newest board members: Ingrid Abrash, Brittany Lindell, Kat Tarnowski, Kelsey Nye and Richie Price!